Jerome Bowie: Career at court

 In March 1579 the comptroller of the king's household William Murray of Tullibardine told the Privy Council that he had commissioned and made a proclamation authorising Bowie's "visiting, tasting, and uptaking wines for his Majesty's house at reasonable prices".
 Despite the powers given to Bowie to search for good wine in cellars and arriving ships, several merchants had not obliged.
 The Provost of Edinburgh Archibald Stewart and others came to defend the merchants, but the Privy Council was not impressed and set prices for Bordeaux wine and "Hottopyis bind".
 The latter was a Scottish merchants' term for a wine variety and is now obscure.

+Bowie was made a burgess and guild brother of Edinburgh in February 1581.
 In 1589 Bowie went to Norway and Denmark with King James to meet his bride Anne of Denmark.
 In Denmark he bought baskets to pack glasses in the ship, and local beer for the voyage back to Scotland.

 Bowie made an inventory of silver plate used in the king and queen's households with Andrew Melville of Garvock in October 1590, which includes two silver ships or nefs and an ostrich egg cup, described as an "ostrix eg coupe garnessit in silver dowble overgilt".

 Bowie and the "sugar man", probably Jacques de Bousie, bought drinking glasses and desert bowls for the feast at the baptism of Prince Henry in August 1594.
 Bowie sometimes imported drinking glasses and flagons for the king's cellar from France.